TomSpencerLondon/CV/README.md

 ## About

 At Homeflow, a midsized SAAS company, I have worked with excellent mentors such as Bob Farrell, creator of [bpython](https://github.com/bpython/bpython) and keen [open source contributor](https://github.com/bobf?tab=repositories).
-I have become responsible for our property feeds application which interacts with several property based APIs including Reapit.
+I am responsible for our property feeds application which interacts with several property based APIs including Reapit.
 I have upgraded our google analytics application to Rails 5.2.
 I have worked in dev-ops with growing expertise in Ansible and Docker.
 I have shared knowledge with recent new recruits and developed my coding and communication skills with outside projects and regular contribution to weekly in-house code club.

 As a languages teacher and college lecturer I explored online learning systems and built electronic study resources for my own students, including a website and ran an after-school coding club.
 I am well-organised, inventive, experienced in team working and a good communicator.